zahidhasanratan/Library-Management-Client/README.md

-# 📚 Library Management System API
+# 📚 Library Management System UI

 A full-featured backend API for managing a library system.
 Built with **Express.js**, **TypeScript**, and **MongoDB**, this system enables users to manage books, borrowing operations, and view summarized borrowing data.
 Ideal for institutions or developers looking to implement a digital library backend.